michaelpatrickpurcell/balloon-spectacular/README.md

   - 5 colour cards
   - 1 game board

 The number of special shape cards, truck cards, and scoring tokens that you will use in your game depends on how many people are playing.
 See the table below for details.
-Notice that you will always use all of the regular balloon cards but, unless you are playing a five-player game, you will not use all of the special shape cards, truck cards, or scoring tokens.
+Notice that you will always use all of the regular balloon cards and colour cards but, unless you are playing a five-player game, you will not use all of the special shape cards, truck cards, or scoring tokens.
 If you are playing with less than five players, you should use the scoring tokens numbered 1-12.

 | Player Count | 1 - 4 | 5 |
 | ----------: | ---: | ---: |